 Most of the limelight on human trafficking in the United States involves major cities, casting a shadow over rural regions.
 This leads people to believe a common narrative that human trafficking only happens in the dark, mean streets of a city.
 Does this mean that rural areas are safer to live in?
 Does the fact that people are more spread out mean it’s a safer place?
 Should I just move out “there”?

 The truth: rural areas, like urban ones, are vulnerable to sexual exploitation.
 This narrative needs to be written and the victims’ stories need to be told.
+There are no top cities for sex trafficking, because sex trafficking exists everywhere there are people.

 While providing care to survivors of child trafficking from rural areas of Connecticut, we’ve found that human trafficking in less populated areas has unique characteristics.
 From our experience in the field and our direct work with survivors in these types of locations, here are some patterns we have noticed: